nauam/Courses/docs/manual/notifications/pagerduty.md

 # PagerDuty Notifications Plugins (Enterprise)

-PagerDuty notification plugins can be added to jobs within QW Control so alerts go to PagerDuty.
+PagerDuty notification plugins can be added to jobs within Rundeck so alerts go to PagerDuty.
 When one of the following conditions is met, it will create an event in PagerDuty:

 - **On Start**: the job was started
 - **On Success**: the job completed successfully